3 min read

 When done correctly, this exercise prompts reflection, kickstarts meaningful conversations, and encourages collaboration among employees.
 In addition, since it’s tied to a specific challenge or opportunity your team is currently facing, it’s easier than some other exercises for everyone to see its intended purpose.

-Whether the idea of a start-stop-continue is new to you or you’ve never conducted an exercise like this as a leader, this article will prove helpful as it contains the information you need to get started, along with an editable start-stop-continue template.
+Whether the idea of a start-stop-continue technique is new to you or you’ve never conducted an exercise like this as a leader, this article will prove helpful.
+In this article, we will provide an overview of what a start-stop-continue framework is, offer some start-stop-continue examples, discuss when to conduct the exercise, along with an editable start-stop-continue template.

 How effective is your team?
 Take the Team Effectiveness Assessment to find out.